hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/wan/README.md

 (Publisher) $ kubectl apply -f statefulset.yaml
 ```

 Your two Hazelcast clusters are set up with the WAN Replication.
-Now, we can check if it works correctly.
+Now, we can check if everything works correctly.

 ## 3. Verify WAN Replication